Experimental Psychology: Social Psychology

 - Your self-statements

-Prospective applicants are encouraged to contact the program director, Darcy Reich (email@example.com) as they begin the application process.
+Prospective applicants are encouraged to contact the program director, Keith Jones (email@example.com) as they begin the application process.
 Prospective applicants should also review faculty members’ webpages and contact potential advisors directly.

 Applicants must apply both to the Department of Psychology and to the Graduate School.